Table of Contents

 The Minute Book records all the vital documents, such as annual reports, bylaws, shareholders’ or directors’ resolutions, and meetings.
 When there is a need to validate the signing officers in the Minute Book, the certificate of incumbency will come in handy (usually when the government agencies or auditors need to confirm the validity).

 What information should be included in a Certificate Of Incumbency?

 The first thing is a lead-in text of the secretary that introduces his/her name, on behalf of what company, and claims that the following signatures are true.
-You can see this Certificate of Incumbency LLC sample for more details.
+You can refer to the Certificate of Incumbency LLC sample for a more details.

-After that, all company members with the authority to contract on the business’s behalf are presented.
-The document should include the names, titles, and blank space for signatures of the president, CEO, shareholders, officers, treasurer, and registered agents.
-Of course, the secretary must also sign the document.
+Following the introduction, the document lists all individuals within the company who have the authority to enter into contracts on behalf of the business.
+This list includes their names and titles, along with spaces for their signatures.
+The document should include the names, titles, and blank spaces for signatures of the president, CEO, shareholders, officers, treasurer, and registered agents.
+Additionally, the secretary’s signature is also required.